Ask The Food Geek

 • Saute onions: Heat olive oil in your favorite soup pot over medium heat.
 Add onions and saute until they start to soften, 5-7 minutes.

-• Add other stuff & simmer: Add in the walnuts, zucchini, bay leaves, salt, thyme and broth.
+• Add in the garlic, saute for a couple more minutes.
+Then add in the walnuts, yellow squash, bay leaves, salt, thyme and broth.
 Bring to a boil, then simmer for 20-30 minutes.

 • Puree the soup.